MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 ## Auto-generated rules

-Auto-generated rules are defined to minimize the need to add custom rules for areas that should work in a standard way.
+Auto-generated rules  minimize the need to add custom rules for areas that should work in a standard way.

 ### State transition rules

 Any-to-any state transition rules.
 Inherited processes generate the entire set of any-to-any state transition rules dynamically for each custom work item type and custom state added to a workflow.
 A transition from any state to any state is valid.
+For the On-premises XML process, you must specify the valid transitions within the `WORKFLOW` section of the work item type definition.

 ### State transitions and By/Date field rules

-"By/Date" fields are automatically set or cleared when you transition a work item from one state to another.
+By/Date fields are automatically set or cleared when you transition a work item from one state to another.
 These fields correspond to **Created By/Date**, **Activated By/Date**, **Resolved By/Date**, and **Closed By/Date**.
 The Changed By/Date fields aren't included as they are updated with each work item save and are unrelated to state transitions.

 Default rules and behaviors that govern these fields include: